phyjonas/ColloidFluctuatingField.jl/README.md

 - Nt: Number of time-steps
 - Δt: length of one time step, i.e. time deiscrtisation
 - L: Length of the system
-- Φ: Initial Field configutation
+- Φ: Initial Field configuration
 - x: Initial colloid position
 - ẋ: Initial colloid velocity
-- para_(Φ,x,V): extra parameters provided to the function updating (Φ,x,V) these can contain any number of costum parameters
+- para_(Φ,x,V): extra parameters provided to the function updating (Φ,x,V) these can contain any number of custom parameters
 - times_save (optional) the time-steps when the configuration the the system is saved